Eugenius0/ai-travel-planer/README.md

    - Checkpointing and memory-efficient techniques were implemented to enable training on a single GPU.

 6. **Deployment**:
-   - The fine-tuned large language model has been saved to HuggingFace and is publicly accessible there.
+   - The fine-tuned large language model has been saved to [my HuggingFace](#https://huggingface.co/Eugenius0/lora_model) account and is publicly accessible there.
 The Travel Planner UI has been developed using Gradio and deployed through Google Colab to generate a temporary link.

 ---